faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Arg5:13g] ...
 Where, I ask you, is the hard evidence?</span>

 It seems that Joseph was capable of generating scripture *ad hoc* (e.g., the Book of Abraham, the Book of Moses, and the Doctrine and Covenants), and so we do not necessarily expect to see a trail during the generative process (see [this discussion on compenential creativity theory](https://www.reddit.com/r/mormon/comments/b0stiu/creativity_theory_and_the_origin_of_the_book_of/)).
-And, as previously discussed, Joseph consulted and {{ link(text="inserted significant material", path="/joseph-consulting-clarkes-commentary/") }} from Clarke's commentary into the Joseph Smith Translation without leaving a single historical trace of such insertion---we only know that it happened via textual inference.
+And, as previously discussed, Joseph consulted and [inserted significant material](/joseph-consulting-clarkes-commentary/) from Clarke's commentary into the Joseph Smith Translation without leaving a single historical trace of such insertion---we only know that it happened via textual inference.

 Hard data also seems inherently difficult to come by for conspiracies because---by definition---those involved in a conspiracy are working to hide and obfuscate data that might expose the fraud.
-The historical record suggests at least {{ link(text="four instances", path="/joseph-smith-instructed-others-to-burn-communication/") }} where Joseph instructed or suggested to others to burn communication.
+The historical record suggests at least [four instances](/joseph-smith-instructed-others-to-burn-communication/) where Joseph instructed or suggested to others to burn communication.

 Finally---and most importantly---there is ample textual evidence to demonstrate that the Book of Mormon came from the mind of someone in the early 1800s, as will be demonstrated in the next section on doctrine.